mcosovic/JuliaGrid.jl/docs/src/tutorials/pmuStateEstimation.md

 ```@repl PMUSETutorial
 𝐖 = analysis.method.precision
 ```

-The precision matrix maintains a diagonal form, implying that correlations between the real and imaginary parts of the phasor measurements are disregarded.
+The precision matrix does not maintain a diagonal form, indicating that correlations between the real and imaginary parts of the phasor measurements are included in the model.
+To ignore these correlations, simply omit the `correlated` keyword within the function that adds a PMU.
+For example:

-To accommodate correlations, users have the option to consider correlation when adding each PMU to the `Measurement` type.
-For instance, let us add a new PMU while considering correlation:
 ```@example PMUSETutorial
+device = measurement()

+@pmu(label = "PMU ?", noise = false)
+addPmu!(system, device; bus = 1, magnitude = 1.0, angle = 0.0)
-addPmu!(system, device; bus = 2, magnitude = 1.02, angle = 0.015, correlated = true)
+addPmu!(system, device; bus = 2, magnitude = 0.87, angle = -0.15)
+addPmu!(system, device; from = 1, magnitude = 0.30, angle = -0.71)
+addPmu!(system, device; from = 2, magnitude = 0.31, angle = -0.49)

 nothing # hide
 ```